Memory-Augmented Reinforcement Learning for Image-Goal Navigation

 Our attention module consists of 4 stacked layers of a 4-headed attention network.
 We set the buffer's capacity to 20 for the episodic memory.
-We train the policy using DDPPO for 50k updates, with 2 PPO epochs, a forward of 64 steps, an entropy coefficient of $0.01$, and a clipping of $0.2$.
-We use the Adam optimizer with a learning rate of $9\mathrm{e}-5$.
+We train the policy using DDPPO~\cite{wijmans2019dd} for 50k updates, with 2 PPO epochs, a forward of 64 steps, an entropy coefficient of $0.01$, and a clipping of $0.2$.
+We used the Adam optimizer with a learning rate of $9\mathrm{e}-5$.

 \parag{Data Augmentation} For the training stages of both the reachability network and the navigation policy, we used random cropping with a minimum scale of 0.8 and color jittering with value 0.2 for brightness, contrast, saturation, and hue levels.
 These transformations are applied at two different levels when training the navigation policy: (i) when the agent samples the action $a_t$ from the policy, and (ii) during the forward-backward in PPO.
 Note that, for these two steps, the transformation applied to the images is independent and results in different input images.